philippines69/carlcastroarchives/_posts/2022-06-30-why-is-morbius-one-of-the-movies-of-all-time.md

 # Choosing to Morb

 Last night, I was faced with a predicament: picking a good movie to play on the TV.
 Oh, what a dilemma.
 Tons of western films to choose from!
 "Western.
 Hollywood.
 Hmmmm.
 Marvel!"
-And so I narrowed down my picks and scanned Marvel's growing lineup of films.
+So I narrowed down my picks and scanned Marvel's growing lineup of films.

 Aaaand I chose **Morbius**.
 Why?
 Cause I thought it'd be funny😂